 Types of Orthodontic Appliances

 At Shirck Orthodontics, every treatment plan is customized according to each patient.
-During the initial evaluation, Dr. Jeff or Dr. Jen will complete an oral exam and discuss whether a patient will require a special appliance to achieve the optimal results.
+During the initial evaluation, Dr. Jeff, Dr. Jen, or Dr. Soorya will complete an oral exam and discuss whether a patient will require a special appliance to achieve the optimal results.

 Not every patient will need a separate appliance, though.
 Every recommendation we make is based on a patient's individual situation.
 These appliance include: